-The program is a standardized VMT process with tools for lead agencies and applicants to develop projects that avoid potential significant CEQA VMT impacts if the project is subject to CEQA review.
+The program is a standardized VMT process with tools for lead agencies and applicants to develop projects that avoid potential significant CEQA VMT impacts if the project is subject to

+CEQA review.
 We will be following requirements included in the CEQA Guidelines, AB 1600, and other state policies and court decisions to ensure the program would be consistent with CEQA mitigation practice and will evolve to meet future needs in the County under the direction of VCTC and partner agencies.

-8. What sort of environmental document is envisioned by VCTC for the regional VMT Adaptive Management Program?
+8. What sort of environmental review document is envisioned by VCTC to adopt the CEQA VMT Adaptive Mitigation Program?

-Since this program is a fee program, it is not anticipated that the program itself requires a CEQA review.
+It is not anticipated that the program itself requires a CEQA review.
 The VMT reduction strategies themselves are by-and-large exempt from CEQA review (bicycle lanes, sidewalks, signage, lighting, transit facilities, etc.).
 However, the program will define those activities that are specifically categorically exempt from CEQA as part of the substantial evidence to further streamline project elements or mitigation measures.
 Since the intent of the program is to streamline CEQA for housing projects, VMT reduction strategies as project elements or mitigation measures would best be actions exempt from CEQA review.

-9. How will the VMT adaptive mitigation program integrate with the County of Ventura's Traffic Impact Mitigation Fee (TIMF)?
+9. How will the VMT AMP integrate with the County of Ventura's Traffic Impact Mitigation Fee (TIMF)?